cdp224/EFISTools/README.md

 - -h, --help            show this help message and exit
 - --input-ECA-csv INPUT_ECA_CSV
                         Path to the input CSV ECA table data file.
-LATEST to get the latest from ECO Currently use the ´fixed_LATEST_ECA.csv´ file.
+LATEST to get the latest from ECO.
 - --input-HarmStand-csv INPUT_HARMSTAND_CSV
                         Path to the input CSV harmonized standards data file.
-LATEST to get the latest from ECO
+LATEST to get the latest from ECO.
 - --input-CEPTDocs-csv INPUT_CEPTDOCS_CSV
                         Path to the input CSV CEPT documents data file.
-LATEST to get the latest from ECO
+LATEST to get the latest from ECO.
 - --output-pdf OUTPUT_PDF
                         Path to the output PDF file.
 Default is '_output.pdf'.